atomaszewicz/Bond/RStudio/Analysis.md

 ```
 ![rate_metricbond](https://github.com/atomaszewicz/Bond/blob/master/RStudio/Plots/rate_metricbond.png?raw=TRUE)

-The ratings jump up and down to various degrees, but as we saw with the average of each metric LetterBoxd scores are generally highest and RT User are generally lowest.
-We also note that between different eras of Bond (read as: Actors) the ratings change significantly, but also from film to film the scores fluctuate.
+The ratings jump up and down to various degrees, but as we saw with the average of each metric, LetterBoxd scores are generally highest and RT User the lowest.
+The ratings obviously fluctuate from film to film, but they also seem to be affected by the Bond actor.
 These two topics will be the focus of our next two sections, and in Appendix A we briefly study how the LetterBoxd scores are almost always the highest.

 ### Bond Actor